 Scrap metal was used to construct this sea horse looking sculpture.

 This fantastic mosquito was once just ordinary trash.
-Now it’s a beautifull work of art.
+Now it’s a beautiful work of art.

 Bernard Pras takes trash art to a whole other level.
 Absolutely stunning rendition of Bruce Lee.